LIer Tim Melia’s hard work pays off with MLS award

-Tim Melia rewarded for his hard work in MLS nets with Goalkeepr of the Year award
+Tim Melia rewarded for his hard work in MLS nets with Goalkeeper of the Year award

 The former East Islip standout earned Goalkeeper of the Year honors for his play with Sporting KC.